COPA-DATA/AddInHowTo/README.md

 # UnitTestsSample
-Contains an Unit Test project, that demonstrates how to unit test classes that is using zenon API.
+Contains a Unit Test project, that demonstrates how to unit test classes that is using zenon API.
 The zenon API is simulated by using [Moq](https://github.com/moq/moq).
 A getting started guide for Moq is available [here](https://github.com/Moq/moq4/wiki/Quickstart).

 This sample is based on [AddInSampleLibrary](#AddInSampleLibrary).